test-moodle/moodle-tinymce_html_components/README.md

 Tiny plugin to insert HTML components
 ==================================
-Moodle plugin which allows you to insert in the Tiny editor some html components.
+Moodle plugin which allows you to insert in the Tiny editor some html components.<br/>
+See README french verison <a href="https://github.com/andurif/moodle-tinymce_html_components/blob/main/README-fr.md">here</a>.

 Goals
 ------------